ConnectNowUK/docs/docs/chat/user-guide/README.md

 ## Sidebar

 The sidebar serves as a central control panel while you are in a chat.
-You can open and close it by toggling the "i" icon on the top rigt to open it, and the "x" icon to then close it.
+You can open and close it by toggling the "i" icon on the top right to open it, and the "x" icon to then close it.